R3voA3/VANA/README.md

 # VANA
 VANA's purpose is to add extra loadout sorting options to the Virtual Arsenal.
 The modifiction is fully client-sided.

-The original mod was created by *Eathox*
+*Originally, this modification was created by Eathox.*

 ## Compatibility
 This mod is incompatible with other mods that affect the arsenal.